jeffthomasiii/Just-a-Thought-Blog/_posts/2025-08-13-let-them-talk-let-god-speak.md

   - psalm-119
   - vindication
   - identity-in-christ
-excerpt: "Psalm 119:23 shows us a better response to pressure—one grounded in meditation, not manipulation.
+excerpt: "Psalm 119:23 shows us a better response to pressure, one grounded in meditation, not manipulation.
 When others misrepresent us, we don’t need to react.
 We need to remember who we are and whose we are."
 image: /img/posts/bg-let-them-talk.jpg
 background: /img/posts/bg-let-them-talk.jpg
 scripture: "Psalm 119:23"